Centering and empowering the adirondack voice

 All food access work must be food equity work.
 The break downs across the Adirondack food system which unevenly distribute healthy food access must be addressed by elevating and platforming minoritized voices while working tirelessly to engage the systemic issues which create food access gaps across the region.

-The Network is guided by a Steering Committee of stakeholders from across the food system and across the Adirondack North Country to lend direction, expertise, and resilience to the Networks’ initiatives.
+The Network is guided by stakeholders from across the food system and across the Adirondack North Country to lend direction, expertise, and resilience to the Networks’ initiatives.